 Amplified power has another critical consequence.
 Enough of it, used badly, can destroy the society that couldn’t figure out how to control the power of the people using it.

 That is not hyperbole.
 It might seem like it because modern technological societies are only at the very earliest stages of being able to destroy the planet.
 At this point, we’d probably only be able to destroy it for us.
 The proverbial cockroaches would move in.
 But it’s no longer hard to imagine a scenario in which we destroy it for life.
 A big nuclear war could have done it.
-Global warming could do it.
+The planet Venus shows that enough global warming can do it.
 In a far future when everyone has personal spaceships, an evil mastermind could orbit a light-bending device between us and the Sun which would shade the whole Earth to death before the machine could be found and destroyed.
 There isn’t just one way to destroy a highly technological society, and the more advanced it is, the more ways there are.
 Bad governments can do it.
 All the people together can do it with tiny actions that add up.
 Mad individuals can do it with sabotage.
 There are so many ways that it is literally only a matter of time.
 The more technologically advanced the society, the more essential limits to power are for its very survival.

 So, to return to wondering why things would change, it looks like that may be the wrong question again.
 It’s trite, but nonetheless true that things always change.
 The status quo can never be maintained.
 The only choice is to follow the path of least resistance or to expend more energy and take action.
 The path of least social resistance is to let the powerful do their thing.
-But, sooner or later, that’ll be fatal.
+But, sooner or later, that will be fatal.

 Planetary changes are just as threatening now as any flood, so much so that plenty of people see the need for action.
 However, “plenty” hasn’t become “enough” yet because of the usual impediments.
 Those who don’t know, don’t want to know.
 Many of them — those with little control over the situation — would do something about it if they could, but it’s just too difficult.
 The remaining few do control the situation, and there’s currently no way to bring the consequences of their actions back to them.
 The reason there’s no way is because they’ve made sure of it, and the reason they can make it stick is because of the power imbalance that’s been allowed to develop.
 It’s the same story over and over again.
 And the reason it persists is also the same.
 Too many people feel the effort of taking action costs too much for the perceived benefit.

 It all comes down to limiting power.
 The pattern is so obvious and repeated so many times in so many different spheres that there has to be a common element preventing effective action.
 There’s at least one thing pervasive enough to qualify.
 Everybody wants to limit the ability of others to hurt them, but not as many want to limit their own ability to take advantage of others.
 That, by itself, may be enough to explain why we don’t get effective limits.
 The problem is more than global threats and too much power in too few hands.
-It’s also that we have to put limits on ourselves to get to the good life … and to avoid the opposite.
+It’s also that we have to put limits on ourselves to get to the good life.
+And to avoid the opposite.
 That’s hard to take on board.
 It just feels so right that if somebody else loses, I must be winning.
 But no matter how self-evident it feels, that’s not actually a logical necessity.
 We can all lose.
 We’re doing it right now.

 So far, I can't make comments appear on archive pages.
 Please click on the post title or permalink to go to the post page, if you'd like to comment.